 The Vern Express (“Vex”) shuttle service, which runs every 5 minutes throughout most of the day to the Foggy Bottom campus.

-Shuttle service to the Georgetown Safeway on Wisconsin Ave.
+Lyft service to the Georgetown Safeway grocery store on Wisconsin Ave.

 Close proximity to nature and outdoor activities:

 Public transportation options nearby: D6 bus stop on MacArthur Blvd goes directly to Dupont Circle.

 All first-year Honors students are required to live in the Honors LLC in West Hall.
 There is an option to apply to the UHP as a rising sophomore.
 The UHP accepts a sophomore class of roughly 15 students.
 To learn more about this application process, please visit our website.

 No. While living in Honors housing as an upperclass student is a great way to further develop your friendships and participation in the broader UHP community, it is an optional component of the program.

 The Upperclass Honors LLC is currently located in Philip Amsterdam Hall.